Formigas: Biome

-The base and surface of the volcano is covered in various types of black coral, soft corals, sponges, and other invertebrates, and various algae, forming a mosaic of micro-habitats.
+The base and surface of the volcano is covered in various types of black coral, soft corals, sponges, and other invertebrates, as well as various algae, forming a mosaic of micro-habitats.
 The geological differences of the Formigas Islets and Dollabarat Reef relative to the rest of the Azores are accentuated by the types of flora present there.
-The Formigas and Dollabarat both have an elevated biomass of brown algae considered unique to the Azores: the fields of kelp are situated between 45 m and 60 m below the crater at the Formigas, while at Dollabarat the brown algae is located along the reef's flanks.
+The Formigas and Dollabarat both have an elevated biomass of brown algae considered unique to the Azores; the fields of kelp are situated between 45 m and 60 m below the crater at the Formigas, while at Dollabarat the brown algae is located along the reef's flanks.